-What we’re doing to beat the thieves and how you can help
+What we’re doing to beat the thieves

 Britain's rail network is designed to fail safe, which means that when a cable is cut trains are brought to a standstill.
 This protects passengers but can lead to lengthy, frustrating delays while the problem is found and fixed safely.

 A large proportion of our funding comes from the Government, so these thefts are, ultimately, costing taxpayers money.

 You can help by reporting suspicious behaviour on the tracks to the British Transport Police:

 We have done a huge amount of work to tackle cable theft including:

 - Using CCTV to alert us that people are on the network and to support the police

 - Installing new ways of securing cables

 - Introducing cables which are harder to steal and easier to identify